vainarouski/AIND-Sudoku/README.md

 A:
 1. Find all instances of naked twins.
 Search for a duplicated two-digit items in every unit.
 2. Eliminate the naked twins as possibilities for their peers.
-For every found naked twins identify units where both twins used as an items.
-Check all peers for identified units, except naked twins, for a naked twins value, and if peer include value remove it.
+For every found naked twins identify units where both twins used as items.
+Check all peers for identified units, except naked twins, for a naked twins value, and if peer includes value then remove it.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?